ahx/openapi_first/README.md

 By default OpenapiFirst does not allow additional query parameters and will respond with 400 if additional parameters are sent.
 You can allow additional parameters with `allow_additional_parameters: true`:

 The middleware filteres all top-level query parameters and adds these to the Rack env: `env[OpenapiFirst::QUERY_PARAMS]`.
-If you want to forbid nested query parameters you will need to use `allow_additional_parameters: false` in your query parameter JSON schema.
+If you want to forbid _nested_ query parameters you will need to use [`additionalProperties: false`](https://json-schema.org/understanding-json-schema/reference/object.html#properties) in your query parameter JSON schema.

 _OpenapiFirst always treats query parameters like [`style: deepObject`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#style-values), **but** it just works with nested objects (`filter[foo][bar]=baz`) (see [this discussion](https://github.com/OAI/OpenAPI-Specification/issues/1706))._